HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-3 Public Service and emcomm.md

 > **Key Information:**
 > The difference between ARES and RACES:
 > - *ARES* is a volunteer organization of amateur operators providing public service communications
-> - *RACES* is an FCC-regulated service specifically for civil defense communications during national emergencies
+> - *RACES* is an FCC-regulated service specifically for civil defense communications during national emergencies.

 **Emergency Nets**: